ghosert/VimProject/note-taking/install-docker-on-android.md

 pd login ubuntu
 ```

-4. Native docker on Pixel 6a
+4. Native Linux and docker on Pixel 6a

     a.
 Follow this to unlock the bootloader and root Pixel 6a